diabolical-ninja/vce-performance/README.md

 - Comparing how schools perform over time, eg via their median study score
 - A ranking of the "top-N" schools
-- A map to see how VCE results change across Melbourne/the state
+- A map to see how VCE results change across Melbourne/the state``

-## To-Do

-- [ ] Go through the fuzzy match of school names & correct the mistakes
-  - There are quite a few unfortunately :(

 ## Data